yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-arithmetic/_index.md

 The result is _true_.
 The section [Multiplying or dividing an _interval_ value by a number](./interval-number-multiplication/) simulates and tests the model for how this works in PL/pgSQL code, and examines this unexpected outcome closely.

-One thing, at least, is clear: a practise that the user might adopt to use only _interval_ values that have just a single non-zero internal representation field can easily be thwarted by _interval-number_ multiplication or division.
+One thing, at least, is clear: a practice that the user might adopt to use only _interval_ values that have just a single non-zero internal representation field can easily be thwarted by _interval-number_ multiplication or division.
 Moreover, the semantics of these operations is not documented and cannot be reliably determined by empirical investigation.
 The outcomes must, therefore, be considered to be unpredictable.

 ## Recommendation

 {{< tip title="Avoid native interval-interval addition/subtraction and interval-number multiplication/division." >}}
-Yugabyte recommends that you avoid performing operations whose results can easily thwart an adopted principle for good practise and especially that you avoid operations whose outcomes  must be considered to be unpredictable.
-It recommends that instead you adopt the practise that the section [Defining and using custom domain types to specialize the native _interval_ functionality](../custom-interval-domains/) explains.
+Yugabyte recommends that you avoid performing operations whose results can easily thwart an adopted principle for good practice and especially that you avoid operations whose outcomes  must be considered to be unpredictable.
+It recommends that instead you adopt the practice that the section [Defining and using custom domain types to specialize the native _interval_ functionality](../custom-interval-domains/) explains.
 Doing this will let you perform the addition, subtraction, multiplication, and division operations that are unsafe with native _interval_ values in a controlled fashion that brings safety.
 {{< /tip >}}

 ## Moment-interval arithmetic